What’s New in Charleston This Summer

 404 King Street, Charleston | hotelbennett.com

-Overlooking Charleston’s historic Marion Square, Hotel Bennett will be located in the heart of downtown Charleston.
-This luxurious hotel will feature 179 guestrooms and suites, a signature restaurant with spectacular views of Marion Square and a sophisticated lounge and bar.
-In addition to a rooftop pool with cabanas, Hotel Bennett will boast a luxury spa, event and meeting space, French patisserie and Charleston’s first classic Ladies Bar, boasting a reclaimed pink marble and a mirrored ceiling.
-Opening Fall 2017.
+Overlooking Charleston’s historic Marion Square, Hotel Bennett is located in the heart of downtown Charleston.
+This luxurious hotel will feature 179 guest rooms and suites, a signature restaurant with spectacular views of Marion Square and a sophisticated lounge and bar.
+Chef Michael Sichel of the iconic New Orleans fine-dining establishment Galatoire’s will serve as executive chef to Hotel Bennett’s signature restaurant.
+Nationally renowned for his culinary expertise, Sichel has appeared in Travel Channel’s Food Paradise, Bravo TV’s Top Chef: New Orleans and has been a featured guest at the Charleston Wine + Food Festival.
+The Hotel Bennett will boast a rooftop pool with cabanas, a luxury spa, event and meeting space, French patisserie and Charleston’s first classic Ladies Bar, featuring reclaimed pink marble and a mirrored ceiling.
+Opening Fall 2018.

 The U.S.S.
 Yorktown, home of the Congressional Medal of Honor Museum, is a fitting host for this patriotic celebration that includes live music and a professional fireworks show.

 Charleston Restaurant Week, September 5 – 16, 2018